Alfred Perry

-Alfred Perry is a Montreal arsonist.
-He is known to be one of the instigators of the fire at the Parliament Building of Canada in 1849 in Montreal.
+Alfred Perry was a Canadian arsonist known for being among the insurrectionist leaders that participated in the events that lead to the burning of the Parliament buildings in Montreal in 1849.
+According to his own testimony made several years later, he claimed to have been the one that directly caused the fire during the storming, by accident.

 He was also a promoter of the Douglas Hospital.
-He was known for being among the insurrectionist leaders that participated in the events that lead to the burning of the Parliament buildings in Montreal in 1849.
-According to his own testimony made several years later, he claimed to have been the one that directly caused the fire during the storming, by accident.